 Institute Activities and Advances

-Several NICHD organizational units support and conduct research on bacterial vaginosis (BV) and the diseases and conditions that are affected by it, including HIV/AIDS.
+Several NICHD organizational units support and conduct research on BV and the diseases and conditions that are affected by it, including HIV/AIDS.
 In addition, the NICHD conducts research on areas relevant to BV such as infertility and contraception.
 A summary of some of these efforts follows.

-The NICHD's Contraceptive Discovery and Development Branch (CDDB) supports and conducts research and research training programs on reproductive health, epidemiology, and contraceptive technology.
+Contraception Research Branch (CRB) supports and conducts research and research training programs on reproductive health, epidemiology, and contraceptive technology.
 Major research areas include studies of new contraceptive methods; mechanisms of action and effects of contraceptive and reproductive hormones, drugs, devices, and procedures; optimal formulations and dosages of contraceptive agents, spermicidal microbicides, and hormone replacement therapies; post-marketing surveillance of reproductive products, devices, and procedures; and the health and fertility effects of reproductive drugs, devices, and procedures.

 A woman's risk of developing BV is increased by having unprotected sexual activity.
-The many research areas supported by the CDDB, including contraception, are important for acquiring a complete understanding of BV.
-In addition, because BV can potentially cause infertility, Branch-supported research on that topic provides valuable information on the health of women affected by BV.
+The many research areas supported by the CRB, including contraception, are important for acquiring a complete understanding of BV.
+In addition, because BV can potentially increase the risk of co-infections that cause infertility, Branch-supported research on that topic provides valuable information on the health of women affected by BV.

 Other Activities and Advances